INCLUDING BUT NOT LIMITED TO THE FOLLOWING:

 - Minimum of a 3.0 GPA in all English courses

 ASSESSMENT TEST: Qualified applicants will be required to take a state approved nursing assessment test.
 Students must rank at the required level to be eligible for admission into the program.
-Currently, this is a 62% (TEAS V) composite score based on the California Community College Chancellor's Office recommendation.
+Currently, this is a minumum of 62% (ATI TEAS) composite score based on the California Community College Chancellor's Office recommendation.
 Valid photo ID must be presented at time of test.

 RN Program: Final selections are made using both multi-criteria screening for ranking and random selection.
 Qualified applicants not selected must reapply in order to be considered.
-The Mathematics, Sciences, and Health Professions Office does not retain applications.
+The Health Professions Office does not retain applications.

 Students not meeting eligibility criteria are given a remediation plan.
 After successful completion, students are eligible to reapply for random selection.
 If the remediation plan is not complete by the deadline, the student is no longer eligible to apply to the program.

 LVN to RN Program: Applicants accepted into the program will first enroll in Nursing 109, Transitions into Nursing.
-Upon completion of Nursing 109, the student will be placed on a waitlist (by application date) to progress in the program on a space-available basis.
+Upon completion of Nursing 109, the students will proceed on to Nursing 126 Psychaitric Nursing , Nursing 234 Intermediate Medical Surgical Nursing, Nursing 240 Advanced Medical Surgical Nurisng (consectivley).
 Qualified applicants not selected must reapply in order to be considered.

 Students not meeting eligibility criteria are given a remediation plan.
-After successful completion, students are eligible to reapply and will be placed on a waitlist (first-come, first-serve) upon receipt of application and all required documentation.
+After successful completion, students are eligible to reapply with a complete application to be included in the random selection process.
 If the remediation plan is not complete by the deadline, the student is no longer eligible to apply to the program.

 Applicants to this curriculum alternative must meet with the Program Director for objective counseling that includes admission process, course requirements, and the advantages/disadvantages of this route to licensure.
 TEAS test is required, but results will not deny admission to the program.
 The applicant is not required to meet college admission requirements.